She Thought Her Family Was Middle Class, Not Broke In The Richest Country On Earth

 Your purchase helps support NPR programming.
 How?

-Sarah Smarsh grew up in rural Kansas — the fifth generation to farm the same land, riding tractors where her ancestors road wagons.
+Sarah Smarsh grew up in rural Kansas — the fifth generation to farm the same land, riding tractors where her ancestors rode wagons.
 There was never enough money and prospects were few.
 She was part of the what has become popularized as the white working class.
 But back then, she didn't know it.

 "I never in a million years thought that I was poor, and I don't think that my family would have used that word either when we were — well, and many are — living that experience," Smarsh told NPR's Lulu Garcia-Navarro in an interview for Weekend Edition Sunday.
 "Our sense was: We got enough to eat, and there is a roof keeping the elements off of our head, and so I guess, if someone would have asked, we would have thought we were, say, middle class.